amirul-ifty/Online-Food-Order/README.md

 # Online-Food-Order-System
-This project has done by using python Django Project
+This project has done by using python Django